Follow the Sticky Brick road and it will lead to some of the quickest and hardest hitting dry herb vaporizers available.

 Another way to rip big clouds slow your draw to a crawl and ramp up the temp of the bowl.
 When you feel the vapor getting thick you can inhale faster and go heavy on the torch to follow it through.

-Lighter hits with the Sticky Brick are a different technique.
-Use a smaller flame and angle into the intake at a 45 degree angle.
+Lighter and more gentle hits with the Sticky Brick are a different technique.
+Use a smaller flame and angle into the intake at a 45-degree angle.
 Start with a slow-but-moderate inhale and wait for the vapor to start.
 Inhale faster or feather the carb-hole to ease up on the vapor intensity.
-Slow your inhale to make the vapor more intense.
+Slow your draw speed to make the vapor more intense.

 Maintenance: How to Clean your Sticky Brick

-Cleaning the Sticky Bricks is simple and straightforward.
+Cleaning your SPL vape is simple and straightforward.
 The glass mouthpiece and glass flame intake both remove and can be cleaned with isopropyl alcohol.
 I haven’t had to clean a flame intake yet.
 The bowl can be brushed clean or wiped down with a wet Q-tip.
 Avoid using alcohol on wooden surfaces.

 If you combust in your Sticky Brick you’ll probably have to remove the screen and clean it to get rid of the taste.
 Use the included tweezers or a long, straight pick to pry the screen out of the bowl.
 Clean the screen with alcohol or replace it and clean under the screen with a damp Q-tip.

 Sticky Brick OG Review & Gallery

 The OH is a heavy hitter and the most solid feeling of the bunch.
 I really love the bigger mouthpiece of the OG and the Hydrobrick.
 The wider airpath makes it easier to make subtle changes to your draw speed.

 The OG requires the most muscle to break apart and you’ll need to remove both the heater and the bowl to empty and reload the bowl.
 The OG is available in several wood varieties including fractal patterns and exotic woods.